minerva-university/cs162-hc-history/README.md

 # HC/LO Feedback Viewer

-**A platform for pulling, viewing, and summarizing student feedback data from the Minerva Forum.**
+**A platform for pulling, viewing, and summarizing student feedback data from Forum.**

 This project requires three pieces of information to work fully: